kivo360/LeetInterviewPrep/task_interval/README.md

 ## TLDR Solution.
 * We sort the tasks from most occuring to least.
-  * We do this, because logic goes that you'll need these to fill in the gap immediately with items we know we'll see again.
+  * We do this, because the logic goes that you'll need these to fill in the gap immediately with items we know we'll see again.
-*
+  * Restating the idea: If we know we're gonna see a lot of a certain kind of data, and we know we have a wait time between running a task multiple times, why not rerun the most frequent tasks to speed through the solutions.
+* To get the most seen solution we need a heap to sort the most frequent solution, and

 ## Code - Python